H1d3r/TymSpecial/README.md

 - Does the system have < Y processors?
 - Are long sleeps fast forwarded?

+#### Use cases include:

+- Purple team engagements to provide a variety of execution techniques
+- Inject into an existing process owned by a privileged user to avoid interacting with LSASS

 #### Note:

 - Self-decrypting shellcode is not supported as memory is allocated with RW permissions and then changed to RX after the shellcode has been written into memory to avoid RWX memory pages.